AlandDiary/TriVet/architecture.md

 ### 5. In an offline-first environment where iPads experience network stutters, users often "double-tap" the submit button.
 How do you mathematically guarantee a checkout transaction is never billed twice?

 I implemented a strict Idempotency Lock at the application layer.
-When a user initiates a checkout, the frontend generates a unique cryptographic payload (a `transaction_id` combining a timestamp and randomized entropy).
+When a user initiates a checkout, the frontend generates a unique cryptographic payload (a transaction_id combining a timestamp and randomized entropy).

-When the POST request hits the Waitress WSGI server, it enters a `threading.Lock()` context manager before ever touching the database.
-It checks an in-memory `PROCESSED_TRANSACTIONS` set.
+When the POST request hits the Waitress WSGI server, it enters a threading.Lock() context manager before ever touching the database.
+It checks an in-memory OrderedDict functioning as a strict LRU (Least Recently Used) cache.
 If the ID exists, the thread immediately aborts and returns an error preventing the duplicate sale.
-If it's new, it adds the ID to the set and proceeds to the PostgreSQL transaction block.
-This guarantees that even if a clinic's Wi-Fi router stutters and sends two identical checkout requests within 10 milliseconds of each other, it is physically impossible for the clinic to double-charge a client or double-deduct inventory.
+If it's new, it logs the ID in the dictionary and proceeds to the PostgreSQL transaction block.
+By capping this cache at 1,000 items and popping only the oldest entries, we guarantee there is never a microsecond window for double-billing during cache memory resets.
+This ensures that even if a clinic's Wi-Fi router stutters and sends two identical checkout requests within 10 milliseconds of each other, it is physically impossible for the clinic to double-charge a client or double-deduct inventory.

 ### 6. How does your backend handle concurrent writes if two receptionists try to update the exact same patient record simultaneously on different iPads?